English

 Paper One consists of two sections, reading and writing.
 This is a written examination worth 50% of the GCSE, totalling one hour 45 minutes and 80 marks.

-Section A: Reading: one literature fiction text followed by four questions (40 marks)
+Section A: Reading: one literature fiction text followed by four questions that test their comprehension, language analysis, structural analysis and critical evaluation.
+(40 marks)

 Section B: Writing: descriptive or narrative writing (40 marks)